QEMU VM hangs talking to RBD via librbd

 From the backtrace, Ceph is waiting for a cache flush to complete.
 The thread responsible for handling cache flushes does not appear to be blocked.
 Something did cause the image watcher to lose its connection to the OSD, so perhaps there are some network issues at play?

 If this is repeatable, would it be possible to gather the rbd log from the affected process from a period shortly before the hang to a period shortly after?
 I would like to see "debug rbd = 20" level.
 If you have the ASOK file configured, you can use "ceph --admin-daemon </path/to/admin/socket> config set debug_rbd 20" to bump the log level of a specific process.

-#7 Updated by Jason Dillaman almost 4 years ago
+#7 Updated by Jason Dillaman over 4 years ago

 - Status changed from Need More Info to 12

 If an AIO request results in an image refresh due to a new snapshot creation, the cache will be flushed.
 When this occurs, if there is a flushed writeback request which results in a CoW copy-up from the parent image, the read will be blocked on the thread pool by the original AIO request.

 Setting 'rbd_non_blocking_aio' to false should act as a workaround for the issue since the AIO request will be processed in the QEMU thread context instead of the librbd thread.
 Another workaround would require freezing IO before taking the snapshot to allow the writeback to complete before the snapshot is created.
 An extreme workaround would involve flattening the cloned image to avoid the CoW.